jewel/clearskies/protocol/core.md

 The SHA256 of the file contents should be cached in a local database for performance reasons, and should be updated with the file size or mtime changes.

-The file ID is used for untrusted peers.
-It is created when the file entry is first created and does not change again.

-The key field holds an 128-bit encryption key and a 128-bit Initialization Vector (IV), in that order.
-The key is used to encrypt files when being sent to untrusted peers.
-They are predetermined so that all peers agree on how to encrypt the file.

 Windows Compatibility